zaynahxc/pxt-microbit/docs/courses/ucp-science/data-collection/setup-procedure.md

 ### "Receiver" micro:bit code

-Using the Windows 10 MakeCode app, setup and code the second micro:bit.
-This micro:bit will remain connected to the computer through the USB cable and the Windows 10 MakeCode app to monitor the data being received.
+Using the MakeCode, setup and code the second micro:bit.
+This micro:bit will remain connected to the computer through the USB cable to MakeCode and monitor the data being received.

 Name the project, "Gravity Receiver".
 The ``||basic:on start||`` event will display the title and function of the micro:bit in all caps, `"GRAVITY RECEIVER"`.
 Add comments to the ``||basic:on start||`` event like before: Name the project, creator, and date created.
 Set up a radio group using the ``||radio:radio set group||`` block.
 Both micro:bits need the same radio group.